insight-zen/pg_etl/doc/Workflow.md

 `bundle gem pg_etl`

+`git branch -M main`

 This creates a `pg_etl` directory locally, which we will use to map the github repo.
+Work in the `main` branch and complete the local edits.

 ## Local Repo edit

-### Edit README.md
-Add a brief description here.
+* Edit README and remove the TODOs
+* Copy .gitignore from pg_etl.
+This will exclude Gemfile.lock from the repo.
+* Edit .gemspec, cleanup TODOs, add dependencies (gem and development) Testing gems such as simple_cov, byebug etc.
+* Add/edit Guardfile Use pg_etl as reference
+  Adjust the test file regex.
+We use test with code_test.rb - test as the suffix.
+  'git add Guardfile`
+* modify test_helper.
+Use pg_etl as reference.
+  Add the AssertiveTest module to enable writing the tests in dsl format
+* Copy .rubycop.yml to the gem root
+  Even though a local copy of rubocop exists, this will ensure self contained linting.
+* Check Rakefile

-### Pre commit checks
+## Pre commit checks
 #### Run bundle
-The following checks ensure that all the prerequisites have been met.
-`bundle`
-* Check for any remaining TODOs or FIXes in the .gemspec
-* Add the testing gems commonly used -- minitest_reporters, byebug, simple_cov etc. Refer to the .gemspec in this gem.
+`bundle install`

-#### Run rake and rake test
+### Run rake and rake test
 `rake test`

-* Add the needed prelude to test_helper.
-Refer to `test_helper` in this gem.
-It also adds rails style dsl for writing tests in a declarative syntax.
-* Edit `Rakefile` to set the test file name convention regex.
-See the `Rakefile` in this gem.
+### Run rake rubocop and auto_correct
 `rake rubocop`
-* Ensure the rubocop.yml the present in this gem maps to the standard in use.

 `rake rubocop:auto_correct`
-* Run this if needed.
-At this point the only ruby code is in test_helper.

-#### Check git status
+### Check git status
 `git status`
 * Ensure Gemfile.lock is **not** added to the git repo.
 Check the `.gitignore` in this gem as reference.

-### Make a first commit
+## Make a first commit
 `git commit -a -m "First Commit that passes bundle, rake test"

-### Push to github
+## Push to github
+`git branch -M main`

-`git remote add origin git@github.com:insight-zen/pg_etl.git` git push -u origin main
+`git remote add origin git@github.com:insight-zen/pg_etl.git`

+`git push -u origin main`